 Are you struggling with the negative effects of late payments on your credit score?
 Asking yourself how can I clean my credit report?
 Has this caused difficulty when trying to obtain financing or other services?
 If so, it is essential to understand how to remove inaccurate late payments from your credit report properly.
-This article will provide a step-by-step guide on how to do just that, helping you to restore and maintain a good credit score.
+This article will provide a step-by-step guide on how to restore and maintain a good credit score.

 Why Late Payments Damage Credit Scores

-While late payments will gradually have less of an impact on your credit score over time, until it’s removed from your report entirely, future lenders can still access and view this history.
+Late payments will gradually have less of an impact on your credit score over time.
+But, until it’s removed from your report entirely, future lenders can still access and view this history.
 Nevertheless, you’ll notice that the adverse effects dissipate gradually with each passing day.

 The later you are with a payment, the more destructive it will be to your credit score.
 Furthermore, recent late payments have an even more significant effect than past payments.